Preview the full report experience

 Tendencies: Thinks out loud, collaborates quickly, builds momentum through interaction.

-Pros: Fast alignment, strong cross-team coordination, high social energy.
+Strengths: Fast alignment, strong cross-team coordination, high social energy.

-Cons: Can over-meet, dilute deep focus, or commit before full analysis.
+Growth edge: Can over-meet, dilute deep focus, or commit before full analysis.

 Concentrator